tdwyer07/final_project_Tim_Dwyer/README.md

 ## The Data

 I found county level data for adult obesity and enviormental food index for the years 2014 - 2018 on Data USA.
 The Data USA website actually has a cool feature where it will merge the datasets together, so I actually only had to download one excel file.
+This data was leveraged in the USA food environmental index graph.

 Source of original data from: "Data USA." https://datausa.io/

 I then needed to find county level income data.
 I found this on the U.S. Bureau of Economic Analysis website.
+This data was used in the Pennsylvania and USA income graph.

 Source of original data from:  "Personal Income."
 U.S. Bureau of Economic Analysis, May 2019. https://www.bea.gov/

+I pulled the data for the introduction on overall hunger in the United States from Feeding America.
+I also found childhood and overall food insecurity rates for Pennsylvania on one of their sites.
+I leveraged this data when building some of the Pennsylvania graphs.

+Sourced of original data from: "Feeding America."
+Feeding America, 2019. https://www.feedingamerica.org/

+Sourced of original data from: "Feeding America."
+Feeding America, 2019. https://public.tableau.com/profile/feeding.america.research#!/vizhome/2017StateWorkbook-Public_15568266651950/CountyDetailDataPublic

+I used the OECD data to get data for comparing average incomes at a country level.
+This helped me show that USA is one of the wealthier countries in the world

+Source of Data: “Average Wages.”
+OECD Data, 2019. https://data.oecd.org/earnwage/average-wages.htm

-Next, I needed to merge the two datasets.
+Next, I needed to merge the income and environmental food index data (and obesity data when it was part of the story).
 I did this by editing the income data to have the same format of county, state.
 Then, I used a vlookup to add the income columns to the obesity and food index data.
 The match was not perfect though.
 In these cases, the data was left blank since this number for each of the columns is small compared to the overall number of counties (over 3,140).
 Since the Data USA data contained extra years, I deleted 2014 and 2018 since they are not needed in the analytics.
 I defined FIPS code which is used in the map visualization tool for data wrapper.
 This was defined using the right 5 digits ID Geography from Data USA.

-I plan on using this combined data to see if there is a relationship between income, obesity, and environmental food index through data visualizations.
-I will do this by comparing the income from 2015 to the environmental food index and obesity from 2015 to see if more wealthy areas have lower obesity rates and higher food indices, and if they opposite is true for low income areas.
-I will leverage the data to do the analysis for 2016 and 2017 to see what if they wshow simlar results.
+I plan on using this combined data to see if there is a relationship between income and environmental food index through data visualizations.
+I will do this by comparing the income from 2017 to the environmental food index and obesity from 2017 to see if more wealthy areas have lower food insecurity rates, and if they opposite is true for low income areas.
+As discussed in the outline, I then want to look more closely at Pennsylvania.

 ## Method and medium